SHUBHADEEPXT/Durga-Puja_Website_Project/SECURITY.md

 #### Hall of Fame

-We maintain a security hall of fame for responsible disclosure:
+We will maintain a security hall of fame for responsible disclosure:
 - [Security Researchers](https://github.com/SHUBHADEEPXT/Durga-Puja_Website_Project/security/hall-of-fame)

 ---